“Sooner or later Southerners all come home,

 – Eugene Walter, bard of Mobile, Alabama

 This dish, inextricably tied to New Orleans, is a tradition in homes and cafés throughout the South.
-When origins are discussed, however, conversations get heated.
+When we discuss origins, however, conversations get heated.

 This we know for sure: Gumbo, the word, is of African origins.
 It translates as okra.